pymupdf/PyMuPDF/docs/document.rst

     .. method:: authenticate(password)

       Decrypts the document with the string *password*.
 If successful, document data can be accessed.
-For PDF documents, the "owner" and the "user" have different priviledges, and hence different passwords may exist for these authorization levels.
+For PDF documents, the "owner" and the "user" have different privileges, and hence different passwords may exist for these authorization levels.
 The method will automatically establish the appropriate (owner or user) access rights for the provided password.

       :arg str password: owner or user password.